prasanth1712/eiq-er-ce/README.md

 ## Uninstalling the Server
 ------------------------

-To uninstall the PolyLogyx server, run the following command to clean-up existing Docker images and containers.
+To uninstall the EclecticIQ server, run the following command to clean-up existing Docker images and containers.

 ```~/Downloads\$ sh ./docker-cleanup.sh```